apocalypticartcollective/eft/_drafts/2026-01-22-Abrasion-Six.md

 A dam inside the woman broke, and adrenaline rushed through her like a flood over desert clay.
 Before either of them knew what was happening, she was flying across the space between them.
 Recklessly, she launched at him with a rage that had been denied her for thousands of years.
 He threw his arms up in defense, but she overwhelmed him with a shout, repeated shouts, from some locked-up cell inside her, now thrown open, repeating again and again until her voice was rasping and catching in sobs: 'It's not enough!!
 It's not enough!
 It's not ... you can't ...!
 I need ...!'.
 She set herself against him like a selfish, drowning Jacob catching hold of the angel, pushing past the veil of otherness, the terrible mystery, with all the desperation of her utter poverty.
 She flailed at him, threw him, pinned him, pummeled him, while he struggled to free himself, crying out to be released.
 She refused, insisting through ragged gasps for air on the blessing she required as the last human being.

-Then she had spent it all; she was empty and heaving on top of him, bruised and aching in every joint, and had no idea what came next.
+Then she had spent it all; she was empty, lungs heaving, on top of him, bruised and aching in every joint, and had no idea what came next.

  <br />